JackBen2019/Jack-Bennett-Full-Stack-Frameworks-Milestone-Project/README.md

 **About Us Template**

-The about us page is actually used as the main home page of the website.
-As you can only access the main content of my website when your logged in, I felt it would be a good idea for people to get an understanding of the website as soon as they landed on the site.
+The about us page is actually used as the main home page of my website.
+As you can only access the main content of my website when your logged in, I felt it would be a good idea for people to get an understanding of my website as soon as they landed on the site.

 At the bottom of the about page are two fairly large buttons.
 One button leads you to the registration page, while the other leads you to the login page.